Argonaemo/Argonaemo/README.md

 ## Hello World!

 - 👋 Hi, I’m @Argonaemo
-- 👀 I’m interested in Web development and Machine Learning.
+- 👀 I’m interested in Web development, Web3 and Machine Learning.
 - 🌱 I’m currently learning UI/UX, and Web3.
 - 📫 How to reach me @muhammademir48@gmail.com
 - 🔥 2022 Goals: Learn new things and use it in my project to solve real world problem